HouseAlwaysWin/GodotExternalDebugAttachPlugin/addons/external_debug_attach/README.md

 # External Debug Attach Plugin

+One-click Run + Attach Debug to external IDE (Rider / VS Code) for Godot Editor.

+A Godot Editor plugin that automatically launches your game and attaches the debugger from your external IDE with a single button click.
+Supports JetBrains Rider and Visual Studio Code.

+## Features

+- 🚀 One-click to run game and attach debugger
+- 🔧 Supports Rider and VS Code
+- ⏳ Optional wait for debugger (never miss initialization breakpoints)
+- 🎯 Auto-detect IDE and solution paths

+---

+# 中文說明

 一鍵 Run + Attach Debug 到外部 IDE（Rider / VS Code）的 Godot Editor Plugin。

 ## 安裝